Variational quantum algorithm for measurement extraction from the Navier-Stokes, Einstein, Maxwell, B-type, Lin-Tsien, Camassa-Holm, DSW, H-S, KdV-B, non-homogeneous KdV, generalized KdV, KdV, translational KdV, sKdV, B-L and Airy equations: Introduction

+Beyond the initial discussion and overview of motivation for simulating time evolution, novel applications of hybrid quantum algorithms are presented.
+After having obtained a suitably defined cost function for each PDE, variatioonal states corresponding to the initial condition are further characterized.
+Within the framework of {[12]}, we formulate applications to various nonlinear problems of interest, which could be simulated on next-generation near term devices.
+From several characteristics fo solutions that can be classically predicted, including the curvature, initial conditions, and well-posedness, we identify nonlinear problems of interest that can be efficiently studied with recent variants of the variational quantum eigensolver.
+From well-established representations of quantum networks as sequences of unitary transformations that are applied to qubits initialized in the $0$ state at the beginning of time evolution, we obtain readout from quantum circuits through adaptations of the VQA of {[12]} with ZGR-QFT anstzae that are classically simulable in polynomial time.

-From the QNPUs provided in quantum circuits used in {[11]} for solutions to two PDEs, the total number of qubits that are to be time evolved in a quantum circuit is indicative of the total runtime of each time evolution step for optimizing to the ground state of the cost function.
-To account for complexity posed by the Navier-Stokes cost function, and cost functions for other PDEs, in addition to several other computationally related challenges, ranging from those associated with vanishing gradients of the cost function to ansatz construction {[11]}, expressibility of parametrizations for quantum circuits {[17]}, qubit quality and stable quantum representations of solutions to PDE IVPs, data compression in machine learning for classification tasks, error mitigation, error correcting codes, and noise and complexity growth {[2,6]}, different forms of ansatzae for the equations will be studied and qualitatively compared.
+From QNPUs provided in {[12]} for approximating solutions to the nonlinear Schrodinger's, and Burgers, equations with a few qubits encooded in the ansatz, the total number of qubits which must be time evolved in a quantum circuit is indicative of the computational complexity of each time step in the evolution.
+To account for the ways in which computational complexity posed by the cost function impacts the efficieny of the hybrid quantum algoorithm, we efficiently address computational difficulties associated with vanishing gradients of the cost function to ansatz construction {[12]}, expressibility of parametrizations for quantum circuits {[20]}, qubit quality and stable quantum representations of solutions to PDE IVPs, data compression in machine learning for classification tasks, error mitigation, error correcting codes, and noise and complexity growth {[2,7]}.
 To systematically characterize the coverage of the Hilbert space that we expect from such quantum simulations, we sample entries from a state wavefunction, from which comparisons with classical solution approximations can be established.
+To obtain the final wavefunction that will be used to construct the solution approximation, we perform time evolution for however many time steps there are in the noiseless simulation.
+Despite having great promise for being able to accommodate noise in the future, currently the VQA extensively studied in this work would require significantly more computational power that could potentially make the runtime larger than that of classical solvers.
+Nevertheless, determining whether error rates can be mitigated, while simultaneously preserving advantages in runtime, remains of interest to further explore.